WatchJani/Role-playing-game/README.md

 - Adding new and improved abilities

 ## The objective of the game
 Is to survive the attack of randomly generated enemies at each level, with each level being different.
-The game's dynamics involve continuously collecting experience points from defeated enemies, and it supports leveling up and choosing one of three possible upgrades with each new level.
+The game's dynamics involve continuously collecting experience points from defeated enemies, and it supports hero level  up and choosing one of three possible upgrades with each new exp level.

 ## Project goal
 - Demonstrate knowledge of Golang